nickrmcclorey/connect4_AI/README.md

-# connect4_AI
+# Connect 4 AI
-This bot will beat you in connect4.

-This is a c++ program that uses recursion to look at thousands of possibilities to play connect4
+This is a c++ program that uses recursion to look at thousands of possibilities to play connect4.
+The bot currently looks at all the possibilities in the next six turns.
+It builds a hashlist of moves that could end the game, marking them as good or bad.
+It then tries to find traps.
+Traps are situations where a player can't do anything to prevent defeat.
+The bot tries to prevent bad traps and produce good traps.

-game_manager.cpp contains the class and functions to play a game of connect4.
-It will keep track of the pieces on the board, drop pieces in certain slots and check to see if someone won.

-AI.cpp contains the functions for the computer to make a good next move.

-main.cpp contains the gameflow.
+### Future Improvements
+I'd like to create a better system for finding traps.
+The program can search thousands of possibilites efficiently.
+However, it struggles to properly use this data to find a path that ensures victory.
+I'd like to implement a tree data structure to store the game ending moves.
+I'd like to recursivly search this tree for ways to ensure victory.